GLOBAL MARKETS-Shares fall on oil drop, Greek political turmoil

 * European shares hit two-week low

-* U.S. Treasuries prices rally (Adds close of European bond, equity markets)
+* U.S. Treasuries prices rally (Adds U.S. market open, byline; dateline previously LONDON)

 By Sam Forgione

-NEW YORK, Dec 9 Investors sold equities worldwide on Tuesday after China's market posted its worst day in five years and oil prices fell to levels not seen since 2009.
+NEW YORK, Dec 9 Investors aggressively sold equities worldwide on Tuesday, after China's market posted its worst day in five years and oil prices fell to levels not seen since 2009.

-U.S. and European shares were down for a second day in a row, in part due to concern that the decline in oil suggested global economic weakness and as Greece's equity market slumped nearly 13 percent on political turmoil.
+U.S. and European shares were down for a second day in a row, in part due to concern that the decline in oil suggested global economic weakness and as Greece's equity market slumped 12 percent on political turmoil.

 Chinese shares, which had recently touched a three-and-a-half-year high, had their biggest daily percentage loss in more than five years and the yuan currency took its biggest hit against the dollar since 2008, adding to the gloom pervading emerging markets.